mennu/m3js/README.md

-# m3js
+# m1js
-Simple Graphs at server
+  The goal is to create simple graphs at server end and save it to png, so the client can load it instead of preparing it.

 ###Install